-Unfortunately, for a variety of reasons, sometimes students struggle to meet the College's expectations with regards to their engagement with their studies.
-The College has a process to identify and support students by reaffirming these expectations with an action plan.
-If a student does not engage satisfactorily engage with these supportive measures, they can be withdrawn from their studies.
+Students found not to have sufficiently engaged with their studies will be supported by reaffirming these expectations with an action plan.
+If a student does not engage satisfactorily with these supportive measures, they can be withdrawn from their studies.
 The full details of this process, and the appeals procedure relating to it can be found at:

-$\underline{www.imperial.ac.uk/about/governance/academic-governance/academic-policy/complaints-appeals-and-discipline}$
+www.imperial.ac.uk/about/governance/academic-governance/academic-policy/complaints-appeals-and-discipline